eth-hangzhou/ETHHangzhou/README.md

 ### Does ETH Hangzhou charge any fees?

-ETH Hangzhou is free to attent.
+ETH Hangzhou is free to attend.

 ### Will ETH Hangzhou offer travel scholarships to hackers?